 A walk through Islamic Cairo is a journey to the time of Muslim rule.
 The mosques, shops, and markets of this area are among the most beautiful in the city and a tour of its streets will allow you to imagine the greatness of its past!

 Even if it is no longer the central most area of The Modern Capital of Egypt, Islamic Cairo is nevertheless a living reminder of the city’s interesting past and is one of the most favored things to do in Cairo.
 Most of the Fatimid walls have long broken, but there are hundreds of relics and magnificent mosques still lining the historic streets of Al-Qahira.
 Islamic Cairo is unique from many historic districts because it is still very much an alert part of the city and visited during all of Cairo Day Tours.
 Al-Qahira was arranged with palaces and administrative buildings when it was initially formed, the people of Cairo moved into the walled city during a 12th-century attack, and they never left since then.
 Despite its crumbling architecture and developing infrastructure, Islamic Cairo remains one of the most developed areas of the city.

 Touring Islamic Cairo can be a difficult task.
 It is quite a large area, including the old Fatimid city as well as the areas reaching south to The Citadel of Saladin and the Mosque of Ibn Tulun.
-There are literally hundreds of sites of different sizes and importance packed in along these narrow allies. in addition, the fact that it is still a busy commercial and suburban area and Islamic Cairo can present quite a challenge.
+There are literally hundreds of sites of different sizes and importance packed in along these narrow allies. besides, the fact that it is still a busy commercial and suburban area and Islamic Cairo can present quite a challenge.
 One can spend diverse weeks simply getting lost in these ancient streets without running out of new sights and experiences; however, there are several areas where more casual tourists should focus their attention to see much of what this historic region has to offer in a shorter amount of time.

 Highlights of Islamic Cairo: